kgadigital/Kit/README.md

 1. Clone the project repository from the version control system.
 This fetches the project source code.

 2. Open the solution file in Visual Studio.
-We use Visual Studio as our development IDE.
+We use Visual Studio as our development IDE (there in the start meny you can add a link to this repository and copy it to your own new project).

-3. Restore the NuGet packages used in the project.
+4. Restore the NuGet packages used in the project.
 This ensures all necessary libraries are available.

-4. Configure the database connection string in the `SqlContext.cs` file.
-Specify how the application connects to the database.(In the ClassLibrary)
+5. Configure the database connection string in the `appsettings.json` file.
+(And the developer appsettings for running in the developer)

-6. Configure the OpenAi key string in the `appsettings.json` file.
+6. Configure the OpenAi key string in the `appsettings.json` file.(And the developer appsettings for running in the developer)

+8. Configure the login password string in the `appsettings.json` file.
+(And the developer appsettings for running in the developer)

+9. Add FontAwsome script in header in _Layout file to use the icons (Go to folder Views -> Shared -> and open the file _Layout.cshtml) [https://fontawesome.com/]

-9. Run database migrations using Entity Framework Core:
+10. Run database migrations using Entity Framework Core:
    - Open the Package Manager Console.
    - Execute the command: `Update-Database`.
 This initializes and updates the database schema.

-10. Build the solution.
+11. Build the solution.
 Compile the project to create the executable.

 ### Running the Application: